JB-Aguilar/4artists-frontend/README.md

 ## Contributing

 We welcome contributions from developers, designers, and artists to help improve and expand the 4Artists platform.
-If you're interested in contributing, please refer to our [Contribution Guidelines](CONTRIBUTING.md).
+If you're interested in contributing, please refer to our [Contribution Guidelines].

 ## Support

-For any issues, queries, or feedback, please reach out to our support team at support@4artists.com or [submit a ticket](https://www.4artists.com/support).
+For any issues, queries, or feedback, please reach out to our support team at support@4artists.com or [submit a ticket].

 ## License

-4Artists is an open-source project, and it is available under the [MIT License](LICENSE).
+4Artists is an open-source project, and it is available under the [MIT License].

 ---